Office girls as shapely as models

 “Sleep eight hours and don’t go out oftener than two evenings a week.
-Walk all you tan and indulge in any moderate athletic activities wish h you enjoy.
+Walk all you can and indulge in any moderate athletic activities which you enjoy.
 Don’t buy candy or let anybody buy it for you.
 When you sit down, always select a stiff-backed chair, and when you stand, divide your weight evenly between both feet.
 Never wear clothes that are not comfortable.

 “I think that ever so many business girls and women, too, make the mistake of not taking enough air,” explained Miss Smith.
 “They are in an office all day, and when they go home they just sit still in the house.
 Perhaps they don’t even go out on Sunday, or if they do manage to take a walk that day, it is a slow stroll of a few blocks.